 The arrangement pattern of your furniture should captivate the minds of your prospects.
 You should present an appealing space offering.
 If the furniture is too small, a workable option could be your family and friends.
 You don’t want to expose all the flaws in the building and lose the emotional connection of your prospects.

 We hope that you’ve enjoyed this article.
 Remember, what you find worth doing should be done well.
-You’ve already spent time and effort in preparing your home for marketing.
+You’ve already spent time and effort preparing your home for marketing.
 Embrace the tips that will allow buyers to visualize the home as already theirs.
 Avoid mistakes that will cost you money and time.

-If you have questions or contributions, kindly drop them in the comments section below or call us.
+If you have questions or contributions, kindly drop them in the comments section below or contact us.
 We’d be glad to read them.